15-Ab/potd/README.md

 ## Count Pairs whose sum is equal to X

 ## Intuition
-The task is to count pairs from two linked lists `head1` and `head2` that sum up to a given integer `x`.
-To achieve this, I can use a HashMap to store the frequencies of elements in the first linked list.
-Then, for each element in the second linked list, I check if its complement (i.e., `x - element`) exists in the HashMap.
-If it exists, I increment the count by the frequency of the complement.
+- Perform a level order traversal of the binary tree.
+- Use a queue to keep track of nodes at each level.
+- Iterate through each level and add the nodes' values to the result list.

 ## Approach

-- I initialized a HashMap to store the frequency of elements from `head1`.
-- Iterated through `head1` and populated the HashMap with the frequency of each element.
-- Iterated through `head2`.
+**Initialization :** Initialized an empty ArrayList to store the level order traversal.

+**Base Case :** If the root is null, returned an empty ArrayList.

+**Breadth-First Traversal :** Used a queue to perform a breadth-first traversal of the tree.

+**Iterated Levels :** While the queue is not empty, iterated through each level :
-  - For each element `num` in `head2`, checked if `x - num` exists in the HashMap.
+- For each node in the current level :
-  - If it existed, incremented the count by the frequency of `x - num`.
-- After iterating through `head2`, returned the count as the result.
+        - Added its value to the result list.
+        - If the left child exists, enqueued it.
+        - If the right child exists, enqueued it.

+**Result :** Returned the ArrayList containing the level order traversal.

 ---
 Have a look at the code , still have any confusion then please let me know in the comments